pnminh-org/cicd/README.md

       value: "/tmp/cache"
 ```

-The values for `runAsUser` and `runAsGroup` can be found from the Openshift project's annotations:
+To determine the values for `runAsUser` and `runAsGroup`, you can retrieve them from the `annotations` of the OpenShift project associated with Jenkins.
+Use the following oc command to fetch the values:
 ```bash
 oc get project/jenkins -o jsonpath='uid-range:{.metadata.annotations.openshift\.io/sa\.scc\.uid-range}{"\n"}supplement-groups:{.metadata.annotations.openshift\.io/sa\.scc\.supplemental-groups}{"\n"}'
 uid-range:1000670000/10000